Vicki Draves: Career

 On August 3, 1948, she won her first springboard title in the London Summer Olympics.
 Draves followed up that win with the gold medal in the 10-meter platform on Aug.
 6, becoming the first woman to win both titles.

 After her Olympic victory, the Manalo-Draves couple visited the Philippines for the first time upon the invitation from the Manila Jaycees.
 The 29-day visit to the Philippines had them staying in a Malacañang Palace suite and visiting her father's relatives in Orani, Bataan, where he was born.
 She gave platform diving exhibitions at the Rizal Stadium and in other Philippine venues, and also for Philippine president Elpidio Quirino.
 Draves appeared in a Life layout in 1949, being named one of the magazine's top two U.S. athletes at the 1948 Olympics.

 Draves turned professional after the Olympics, joining Larry Crosby's "Rhapsody in Swimtime" aquatic show for her pro debut at Soldier Field in Chicago in 1948.
 She also performed in the L.A.
-Coliseum with headliner Esther Williams and did the General Motors convention in Detroit.
-Draves, in 1949 and 1950, toured the U.S., Canada, and Europe with Buster Crabbe's "Aqua Parade."
+Coliseum with headliner Esther Williams and the General Motors convention in Detroit.
+In 1949 and 1950, Draves toured the U.S., Canada, and Europe with Buster Crabbe's "Aqua Parade".
 After performing regularly in the Coachella Valley's El Mirador Hotel in Palm Springs and at the Shadow Mountain Resort & Club in Palm Desert, Draves retired from diving.
+In 1949, Al Sheehan recruited Callen to perform as part of the Aqua Follies, a water ballet show including diving acts.

 After starting a family in the early 1950s in Glendale, Draves and her husband operated a swimming and diving training program at Indian Springs in Montrose and later moved the program to Encino.
-They later stayed in Tarzana for 35 years, raising four sons – David, Jeffery, Dale and Kim – to be skilled divers.
-She later worked as a secretary while her husband remained a coach and swimming director.
+They continued to reside in Tarzana for 35 years, raising their four sons – David, Jeffery, Dale and Kim – to be skilled divers.
+Draves worked as a secretary while her husband remained a coach and swimming director.

 Later life and death

 In the mid-1960s, Draves was an advocate for the Filipino Education Center when the second wave of Filipino immigrants came to America and largely settled in the South of Market district.

-In 1968, Draves joined sprinter Jesse Owens, football player Tommy Harmon and race car driver Sam Hanks at the Sands Hotel in Las Vegas to help raise $700,000 for the City of Hope National Medical Center.
+In 1968, she joined sprinter Jesse Owens, football player Tommy Harmon and race car driver Sam Hanks at the Sands Hotel in Las Vegas to help raise $700,000 for the City of Hope National Medical Center.